Harshit7653/Harshit7653/README.md

 Graduating in 2024 from SRM University Chennai in Btech in Cse along with specialization in cyber security .

 Passionate about technology and innovation.
-Skilled in Java , Data structures and algorithms, Python.
+Skilled in C++ , Data structures and algorithms, Python.
 A basic idea in cloud computing and cyber security.
 With an international mindset .
 Fluent in English , German , Hindi and Dutch.